 I’ve never been much of a one for lying around with cucumbers stuck to my eyes or other beauty treatments - in fact, my parents’ prematurely balding poodle has far more expensive shampoo than I do.
 However, with the amount of time I spent in the outdoors exposing myself to sun, wind, rain, dust, etc, etc, it’s a wonder I’m not starting to resemble a wrinkled old hag complete with festering skin cancers, frizzy grey hair and arthritic, old, liver spotted hands.
 It must be a bit of good genetics coupled with a healthy lifestyle that keeps me looking more or less my age, along with my rare purchase of a good bottle of moisturiser or hair conditioner that I end up keeping for months longer than it recommends on the packaging.

-The Body Shop.
+A little while ago, when Mum and I visited Tasmania’s Female Lifestyle Expo (and were not particularly impressed, you can read the blog article), we came across a stall with products from The Body Shop.
 The lady there took one look at our hands, tut-tutted to herself and then reached into the depths of her stall for the best and most effective hand lotion she had available - Hemp Hand Protector - and squeezed a generous dollop onto our poor, tired, somewhat scaly hands.

 For the test I decided that I would spend a more or less typical weekend doing what I liked doing, then apply the products at the end.
 So off I went with a few friends - kayaking on the ocean (sun combined with salt water and sand exfoliation), mountain biking (mud splash masque with added, wind-applied dust, more sun and partial dehydration) and rock climbing (a light chalk dusting followed by removal by rope chafe and an application of rope dirt, as well as more sun and wind).
 By the end my hands and face were looking pretty sorry for themselves - even by my standards.
 And so on to the application of product.